The Staff of Northeast Pain Management

 Dr. Zolper’s clinical interests include the whole spectrum of interventional pain treatments, as well as endoscopic discectomy, kyphoplasty, and ultrasound guided injection therapies such as platelet rich plasma (PRP).
 Dr. Zolper has passed the registration examination for musculoskeletal ultrasound with ARDMS.

-Dr. Zolper's wife, Sharon, is a teacher at Hampden Academy.
+Dr. Zolper’s wife, Sharon, is a teacher at Hampden Academy.
 Dr. Zolper has participated in many community activities including coaching AAU Basketball, serving as president of the Bangor Y Board of Directors and attending All Souls Church in Bangor.
+Dr. Zolper was voted “Best Pain Doctor” in Maine by his peers in a 2013 survey of doctors by Down East Magazine.

 Dr. Thompson joined NPM in 2006, after having practiced for several years in New Hampshire.
 He is a graduate of the University of Vermont College of Medicine, and completed his residency in anesthesiology at the Medical Center Hospital of Vermont in Burlington.